abhiyanbeta/git/README.md

 `git remote add origin <url of repository>`

+Where origin is the name of the remote.
+May be different in your case.

 ### Push changes into your repo

 `git push -u origin master`

+Where origin is the name of the remote.
+May be different in your case.

 ### Pushing changes to repo